 Whitten continues, “The mere act of standing on your feet burns three times as many calories as sitting in your seat.”

 According to Gaiam, “By sitting on the ball, you’ll improve your posture and spinal alignment while getting a powerful core-strengthening workout.”
-It helps to burn more calories, and it helps to give you motivation to keep moving and stretching throughout the day.
+It helps to burn more calories, and it helps to give you the motivation to keep moving and stretching throughout the day.

 I recently transitioned from a normal chair to a stability ball chair in my home office and will never look back.
 My only regret is that I didn’t do it sooner!